Toglefritz/Brine/brine_docs/provisioning/provisioning_process.md

 2. **BLE Advertising**: The Brine device begins advertising information over Bluetooth Low Energy (BLE).
 3. **Device Discovery**: The mobile app scans for Brine devices over BLE and finds the advertising Brine device.
 4. **BLE Pairing and Bonding**: The mobile app performs BLE pairing and bonding with the selected Brine device.
-5. **Device Information Retrieval**: The mobile app obtains the Brine device's unique device ID and public key (used for security).
+5. **Device Information Retrieval**: The mobile app obtains the Brine device's unique device ID.
 The app also obtains some information from the Brine device as a Bluetooth peripheral.
-6. **Backend Communication**: The mobile app sends the device ID, device name, and the device's cryptographic public key along with the authenticated user's credentials, to a Firebase backend service via a REST API endpoint that associates the Brine device to the user's account.
+6. **Backend Communication**: The mobile app sends the device ID and device name, along with the authenticated user's credentials, to a Firebase backend service via a REST API endpoint that associates the Brine device to the user's account.
 7. **Device Association**: The Firebase backend service associates the Brine device with the user's account.
+8. **PSK Generation and Transfer**: The mobile app requests a PSK from the Firebasse backend and then transferrs it to the Brine device.
 8. **WiFi Credentials Transfer**: The mobile app collects WiFi credentials from the user and sends them to the Brine device over BLE.
 9. **WiFi Connection**: The Brine device attempts to connect to the WiFi network using the provided credentials and reports the success of this operation back to the mobile app over BLE.
 10. **Brine Installation**: The user is provided with instructions to install the Brine device in the water softener.
 11. **Set Appliance Height**: The user measures the height of their water softener and inputs this measurement into the app.
 The app sends this height to the the cloud backend.
-12. **Provisioning Completion**: Once the Brine device is successfully connected to the WiFi network, and it has successfully provided its public key to the backend system, the provisioning process is complete.
+12. **Provisioning Completion**: The Brine device and the mobile app exchange a final message to confirm to each other that the provisioning process is complete.

 ```mermaid
 sequenceDiagram